briandowns/aion/README.md

 ## Contributing

-* Put in an issue
+* Put in an issue with details or add one for a feature
 * Fork and create a branch
 * Submit a pull request